a-little-srdjan/grapher/README.md

 ## Overview
 Gapher takes as input a set of Go packages and produces a GraphML and Prolog specifications.
-These specs can then be used to apply graph analysise over the package dependency graph:
+These specs can then be inputs to graph analysise:

-1. GraphML spec can be examined by [yEd](http://www.yworks.com/products/yed)
+1. GraphML spec can be examined by [yEd](http://www.yworks.com/products/yed).
+In yEd, we can look at two centrality measures: _edge_ and _betweeness_, to find influential packages.
+Furthermore, the generated nodes' sizes indicate how much functionality is contained in each package (in terms of declared functions).

-2. Prolog spec can be run by [Swi-Prolog](http://www.swi-prolog.org/)
+2. Prolog spec can be run by [Swi-Prolog](http://www.swi-prolog.org/).
+Using Prolog, we can add constraints over our code base and check whether we have code flowing from high-level packages to low-level packages.

-## Key Features
+## Usage
+Flags:
+* _pkgs_ : root pkgs for the analysis
+* _outputFile_
+* _permit_ : regex pattern that has to be part of the pkg name to have the pkg included
+* _deny_ : regex pattern that must not be part of the pkg name to have the pkg included
+* _includeStdLib_ : include std lib pkgs in the graph

+1. build the tool
+2. `grapher -deny=vendor -pkgs=code.wirelessregistry.com/data/readers/queries -output=depgraph`

 ## Examples
 ...coming...